 How to Grow and Care

 Elephant Tree is quite a strong plant, and because it is grown in rather harsh conditions, it is a relatively adaptable species.
 This plant is drought tolerant and does well in full sun in most places.
 It cannot tolerate freezing conditions.

 It does not need an enormous amount of water, but during the growing season, it can enjoy quite a lot of water.
 Water a bit more regularly if in a container.
 Its roots will swell underneath the soil, and you will only know that is the case when you repot the plant.

 In cold winters, plants will be more or less deciduous but will remain evergreen in warmer locations.
 Avoid watering during periods of dormancy.

-Like most caudiciforms, this plant enjoys a fast draining potting soil.
-Avoid peat if possible and amend soil with drainage material such as pumice, expanded shale, perlite or a similar product… – See more at: How to Grow and Care for an Elephant Tree (Operculicarya decaryi)
+Like most caudiciforms, this plant enjoys a fast-draining potting soil.
+Avoid peat if possible, and amend the soil with drainage material such as pumice, expanded shale, perlite, or a similar product.
+See more at How to Grow and Care for an Elephant Tree (Operculicarya decaryi).

 Operculicarya decaryi is native to Madagascar.